git360Flip/Workshop-Xposed/EXERCISES.md

     You must use the text from your TextEdit to replace the text displayed in the displayString.apk app.

-4) Compile your application and restart your emulator
+6) Compile your application and restart your emulator

 If you are successful, when you start the displayString.apk application, you will get the text of your application preferences.

+You can see an image of a correct result named exercise6.png in the results folder.

-# Exercise 6
+# Exercise 7
 When you received a call on your phone, a method is called in the Android API to display the number of the incoming call.

 Find a way to change the number of an incoming call.

 The replaced number must be a variable in your application preferences, and can be changed in your application with a TextEdit coupled with a Button.

+Because we never forget to display the title of a new feature, Add a TextView with the following parameters to your layout

+    - The displayed text must be: "Replacement of the Number"
+    - The text must have a size of 20sp
+    - The text must be displayed in bold
+    - The text color must be set to black

+You can see an image of a correct result named exercise7.png in the results folder.

 # Bonus
 If you are comfortable with Java and not with Kotlin, try to redo the exercises with Kotlin (also valid for the opposite case) ;)